ingridhoffman/Employee-Summary-Page/README.md

 ### Tests

 Test files are included with this application in the test folder.
-Currently, no tests pass.
+Currently, only Employee tests pass.